aetperf/aetperf.github.io/_posts/WP_2022-07-06-Trying-DuckDB-with-Discogs-data.md

 ### Evolution of the 10 more popular genres ever

-The first job is to convert the year to `int` and filter out entries such as `197`, `197?`, `70's`...
+The first job is to filter out ambiguous entries such as `197`, `197?`, `70's` and convert the `year` variable to `int` ...
 Then we pivot the table in order to have each genre in a distinct column.
-We select years between 1940 and 2020 (data might be missing for the recent releases, in 2021 and 2022).
+We select years between 1940 and 2020 (data might be missing for the recent releases, in 2021 and 2022, because it has not been entered entered into the DB yet).

 ```python